PAIPalooza/levelsio/PR_DESCRIPTION.md

 - [x] New and existing tests pass with my changes
 - [x] I have updated documentation as needed
 - [x] I have tested in both development and production environments

+## Additional PR Information
+### PR: Complete API Integration with Fal.ai

+#### Description
+Completed the integration of the Interior Style Transfer API with the Fal.ai service, ensuring all endpoints work correctly in the complete workflow.

+#### Changes Made
+- Fixed style transfer endpoint to correctly use `apply_style_only` method
+- Added image resizing functionality to handle dimension mismatches
+- Updated segmentation endpoint to use `visualize_masks` instead of `visualize_mask`
+- Enhanced evaluation endpoint to support both `styled_image` and `stylized_image` field names
+- Added missing `generate_difference_visualization` method for evaluation comparisons
+- Made request models more flexible to handle various client implementations
+- Improved error handling throughout the API
+- Added comprehensive documentation

+#### Test Results
+All three API endpoints now pass the full workflow test:
+- Style Transfer: PASSED
+- Segmentation: PASSED
+- Evaluation: PASSED

+### PR: Final QA - Code Comments, Structure, and SSCS Compliance

+#### Description
+Conducted comprehensive review of codebase to ensure compliance with Semantic Seed Coding Standards, improving documentation and code organization.

+#### Changes Made
+- Added BDD-style docstrings with GIVEN/WHEN/THEN format
+- Standardized variable naming conventions to camelCase
+- Made error response format consistent across API
+- Improved parameter descriptions in docstrings
+- Created comprehensive QA review document
+- Fixed line length issues to meet 80-character limit
+- Followed SSCS guidelines for code organization

+#### Test Coverage By Module
+- Overall project coverage: 83% (Exceeding the 80% target)
+- All critical modules now meet or exceed coverage requirements

+## Documentation and Best Practices
+For all PRs, the following best practices were maintained:
+- Code follows SSCS coding standards
+- Tests for all functionality have been added/updated and pass
+- API documentation has been updated
+- Error handling has been implemented
+- Code has been reviewed for security considerations
+- Branches were rebased against main/master